ausilianapoli/Pizza-Or-Not-Pizza/README.md

 How to improve the project?
 ----------------------------
 Add:
-- Inference module that allows you to know the answer to famous question 'Pizza Or Not Pizza?'
+- Inference module that allows you to know the answer to famous question 'Pizza Or Not Pizza?' **DONE**
-- Other classification techniques.
+- Other classification techniques;

-Anybody can collaborate and for any questions or hint [contact me](mailto:ausilianapoli@gmail.com)
+- Other feature descriptors;
+- Any your *idea*!

 Enjoy eating pizza :)
 =====================